AysenurKH/pythongame/README.md

 ## How to run

 This project comes with a Makefile which should handle all necessary setup for you, and it allows you to generate documentation, uml diagrams, run tests, and more.
-Make needs to installed, and should probably be run from a UNIX termianl (Mac, Linux, or with tools like WSL in Windows)
+Make needs to installed, and should probably be run from a UNIX terminal (Mac, Linux, or with tools like WSL in Windows)

 Install Make and Graphviz on your computer.
 These are needed and are not installed automatically or by default.